 This acoustic guitar is as cheap as it is can be, It could greatly benefit from a good setup and it can be hard for a normal guitarist to turn it into something very good.
 The sides of the back are made of basswood and from the top is made from spruce veneer.
 This guitar is so much durable in the opinions of a person who buys it.

 The fingerboard has 21 frets and has a thin neck that means the guitar is easy to play.

-Some people say that BT2 is not a guitar to travel around because of the size but for many other experienced guitar travelers it is, some say that the reason that it is not capable of being a travelers guitar is because of the body shape, it’s like a real full-sized guitar and maybe they are right.
+Some people say that BT2 is not a travel guitar because of the size but for many other experienced travelers, it is.
+Some say that the reason that it is not capable of being a traveler guitar is because of the body shape, it’s like a real full-sized guitar and maybe they are right.
 It’s a very lightweight model, and that’s one of the main reasons why I included it in this list.

 Even though this is not a guitar made by hand you still can see the trademark quality of the Taylor being applied here.
 The guitar’s made out of a mahogany top and layered sapele for the whole board.